A Game Generative Network Framework with its Application to Relationship Inference: Game Generative Network for Team Game

 \subsubsection{Case Study}

 We use Zachary's Karate Club network \cite{zachary1977information} as a toy example in our experiments.
 Zachary's Karate Club is a well-known social network of a university karate club with 34 nodes and 78 edges.
 We assume that node 23 has negative relationships with all her neighbors and all other relationships are positive, which leads to the outcome that no one wants to team with node 23.
 We stimulate the game process and generate the GGN.
-The structure of the real network and the generated GGN are shown in Fig. \ref{fig:case_study}.
+The structure of the real network and the generated GGN are illustrated in Fig. \ref{fig:case_study}.

-From the snapshot of the GGN in Fig. \ref{fig:case_study_ggn}, we find that node 25, 27, 29 have first-order negative relationships to node 23, and node 24, 26 have second-order negative relationships to node 23, which is consistent with the real network.
+From the snapshot of the GGN in Fig. \ref{fig:case_study_ggn}, we observe that node 25, 27, 29 have first-order negative relationships to node 23, and node 24, 26 have second-order negative relationships to node 23, which is consistent with the real network.